bang/linkmus/README.md

 * No playlist support(working at)

-* 'Smooth' search engine doesn't working in Chrome yet.
-But works!
+* 'Smooth' scrolling after search results doesn't working in Chrome yet.
+Just 'jump' to results!